 An event study can be thought of as a test following the ideas of Granger Causality (Granger, 1969).
-If it is the case that the reform is truly causing the effect, we should see that any differences between treatment and control states emerge only after the reform has been implemented, and that in all years prior to the reform, differences between treatment and non-treatment areas remain constant.
+If it is the case that the reform is truly causing the effect, we should see that any differences between treatment and control states emerge only after the reform has been implemented, and that in all years prior to the reform, differences between treatment areas remain constant.
 Thus, the basic idea behind the panel event study is that we should observe how outcomes in treated versus untreated areas evolve in the pre-reform period (relative to a baseline omitted category), as well as how the evolve once the reform has been put in place.

-10This is just another example of the "fundamental problem of causal inference" of Holland (1986) that we discussed earlier in this lecture series.
+&lt;sup>10This is just another example of the "fundamental problem of causal inference" of Holland (1986) that we discussed earlier in this lecture series.

-A graphical example of what these sorts of test look like is provided below in figure 2.4.
-This presents rates of maternal mortality surrounding the adoption of a parliamentary gender quota (see Bhalotra et al. (2020)).
-In this case in each pre-reform period, no difference is observed between trends of maternal mortality in treatment and non-treatment areas.
+A graphical example of what these sorts of test look like is provided in figure 2.4.
+This presents rates of maternal mortality surrounding the adoption of a parliamentary gender quota (see Bhalotra et al. (2022)).
+In this case in each pre-reform period, no difference is observed between trends of maternal mortality in treatment and nontreatment areas.
 Following the reform however, a significant reduction in the outcome variable is seen in the treatment areas when compared to non-treatment areas.
 Results of this type provide significant support for the validity a difference-in-difference methodology, with the added benefit that we can also consider the dynamics of the effect of the reform over time.
-We turn to the specifics of this design in the following section.
+We turn to the specifics of this design in section 2.2.5, where we discuss dynamics in difference-in-difference style designs in more depth.